-Many adult children do not feel their parents are living up to “their expectations” and they become bitter.
-Bitter is a word I never use, and it is the first time in five years of writing I have put the word in a story.
-The word bitter means resentful, aggrieved, begrudging, spiteful, petulant with a chip on one’s shoulder.
+Many adult children do not feel their parents are living up to “their expectations” and they become bitter, jaded, or just decide it is easier to disengage.
+Bitter is a word I never use, and it is the first time in my writing I have put the word in a story.
+The word bitter means resentful, aggrieved, begrudging, spiteful, petulant, with a chip on one’s shoulder.

 The Worse Case Scenario

 If your adult children have broken off contact with you, and you have tried repeatedly to rekindle the relationship with no success, my advice can be summed up in one word.
 Accept what you cannot change.

 Unfortunately, you have no choice when one or more adult children disapprove of you.
 They become so bitter, they no longer see the forest from the trees.
 This adult child does not know how to express anger, a common emotion.
 Sometimes, even though they are ‘our children,’ their actions are unforgivable.
 In rare cases they eventually turn the table on themselves, losing their parent’s respect.

 In parent child relationships, where you can’t control the outcome, I suggest you decide to live your own life to its fullest.
 Let your adult children carry the burden of bitterness on their shoulders.
 Shame on them, not shame on you.
 Even with this surround yourselves with loving friends, interesting acquaintances, family members you enjoy, and activities that spark your interests.
 This is the sobering truth: adult children who do not talk to their parents is epidemic in the United States.
 There are so many of us living life as a rejected mother.